-It should be noted that Biolex defines "pre-purification titer" to include a 50x concentration step, so that their actual titer in Lemna medium would be 609/50 = 12 mg/L. Biolex indicated that it was further optimizing protein secretion from duckweed cultures.
+Biolex defined "pre-purification titer" to include a 50x concentration step, so that the actual titer in Lemna medium was 609/50 = 12 mg/L. Biolex indicated that it was further optimizing protein secretion from duckweed cultures.

 Another key advantage of recombinant Lemna cultures is that, unlike mammalian tissue culture systems, animal viruses cannot multiply.
 Therefore, this system should provide an increased level of pathogen safety in the final product.
 Currently many recombinant proteins are produced in mammalian cell cultures, where processes and tests to assure pathogen safety are major costs of production.References: